Safety In Sadness

 I am sitting here right now at around 300 degrees, writing and thinking and sifting through feelings and I could bring myself up to 400 degrees in about 2 seconds.

-Learning that my default setting is running hot inside with a loop of swirling thoughts and feelings has been the most important thing I’ve learned about myself.
+Learning that my default setting (familiar past) is running hot inside with a loop of swirling thoughts and feelings has been the most important thing I’ve learned about myself.
 Ever.

 If I’m in a level of moderate discomfort, then I feel in control somehow.
 I’m not far from the bottom so falling isn’t as scary.
 And I’m not too far from the top either- so there remains the hope that I’ll have a good day.

-I think the real issue is that my body has become addicted to stress hormones.
+I think another issue is that my body has become addicted to stress hormones.
 Trying to rewrite the past in my mind is what gets the temp up to a level in which I feel at home inside my body.
 Which means I’m living in the past.
+Creating this state within myself sets up a predictable future.

 Homeostasis at 400 degrees does not come without a cost.